KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - Astrans believe in the Stars and Celestials as deity, and have a warped understanding of Astrology as their religion
 - The Terrans believe in the deities of Earth, Fire, and Water.
 Have a warped understanding of Geology as their religion
 - "Magic" is used through artifacts which is just technology from the ancient humans that used "Intention" as a driver.
 (Supposed to use an enhancer chip to use artifacts but humans evolved over time to be able to use them without)
+- You are Jem, a skilled healer with a Regeneration Staff.
+You are much more however as you have the ability to interface with ancient technology better than any other.
+You find this out through the different story paths.
+- After going through all story paths, you wake in the morning after the assault on Terra Manus and have knowledge of going through all of them.

 ### Somnium Labyrinth